How do I pay my loan back?

 Help with living costs

-Financial support with living costs is available for full-time, eligible students in two ways, as explained below.
+Financial support with living costs is available for full-time, eligible students.
+The amount that students receive depends on their total household income.

 Help for trainee teachers